zored/dude/README.md

 - Creates [index](./src/main/java/gl/ro/guess_idea/index) for all type-value pairs.
 - Uses this index in [completion](./src/main/java/gl/ro/guess_idea/completion).

-## What else?
+## Dev notes
-This is Kotlin Jetbrains Intellij IDEA plugin example made with [actual advices](https://www.jetbrains.org/intellij/sdk/docs/basics/basics.html) on their site.
+- This is Kotlin Jetbrains Intellij IDEA plugin example made with [actual advices](https://www.jetbrains.org/intellij/sdk/docs/basics/basics.html) on their site.
+- There are some heuristic ways for plugin development inspiration:
+  - Official docs.
+  - Other plugins.
+  - Debugger (for example, you can use "Find in path..." and use some unique string from UI).